masters3d/swift-evolution/proposals/XXXX-function-builders.md

 Then the call to `buildBlock(v1, v2)` will fail because `Int` and `Double` have different types, even though the integer literal `42` could have been treated as a `Double` if type inference were permitted to propagate information "backward" to affect `v1`.

-Note that the first implementation of function builders used a different syntactic transform that *did* allow such backward propagation, e.g.,
+Note that the first implementation of function builders in Swift 5.1 used a different syntactic transform that *did* allow such backward propagation, e.g.,

 ```swift
 return Builder.buildBlock(42, 3.14159)  // not proposed; example only